Real Name: Vera Gemini (seems likely to be an alias)

 You can get a little more info on the Xenogenesis deal by checking out Belathauzer.

-The issues made reference to this fact, but I still forgot to put it in.
-Thanks to Jim Ambuehl for reminding me, and filling me in on the specifics.
-This storyline was a tribute to the band Blue Oyster Cult (ie. "Fear the Reaper," "Burning for You," "Godzilla," etc.).
-"Vera Gemini" and "Harvester of Eyes" were songs on their album AGENTS OF FORTUNE.
+The issues made reference to this fact, but I still forgot to put it in--Thanks to Jim Ambuehl for reminding me, and filling me in on the specifics: This storyline was a tribute to the band Blue Oyster Cult (whose songs include. "[Don't Fear] The Reaper," "Burnin' for You," "Godzilla," etc.).
+"Vera Gemini" and "Harvester of Eyes" were songs on their album Agents of Fortune.

 Vera Gemini has an entry in Mystic Arcana: The Book of Marvel Magic.